quantify-os/quantify-core/docs/dataset_spec.rst

 such as the :class:`~quantify.data.types.TUID` of the experiment which it was generated from.

 For example, consider an experiment varying time and amplitude against a Cosine function.
-The resulting dataset will look something like the following:
+The resulting dataset will look similar to the following:

 .. jupyter-execute::